bitemyapp/teef/posts/2017-03-25-review-learn-python-hard-way.md

 ## Preface

-Zed is right here about learning to code and instruction.
+Zed is right here about learning to code and the importance of instruction.
 I haven't said much about it publicly before this, but his work on Learn Python the Hard Way heavily influenced my earliest approaches to pedagogy and how I thought about the Haskell Book.
 Much changed as Julie and I learned more about what worked with reviewers, but the basic principle of guiding learners through cumulative exercises is extremely important.

 ## The Hard Way Is Easier